 Archetype is a data-centric Entity-Component-System (ECS) simulation engine.
-World state is columnar DataFrames.
-Every tick is an append-only write to storage.
-This gives you time-travel, forking, and replay for free.
+World state is stored as columnar DataFrames.
+Every tick appends new rows to storage without overwriting previous state, which enables time-travel queries, world forking, and replay.

 Layers¶